bright/new-www/content/blog/the-role-of-performance-budgets-in-modern-software-development.md

 ## Defining a budget

 There is no way to provide a universal set of rules that will make sense for every application.
-However, there are some good defaults to start with:
+However, **there are some good defaults to start with**:

-* Under 5 seconds Time to Interactive
+* under 5 seconds Time to Interactive,
-* Under 170 KB of critical-path resources
+* under 170 KB of critical-path resources.

 **The best thing you can do is to analyze your competition and see how they perform**.
 Then in the worst-case scenario, you will match them and provide a similar experience to your users.
 On the other hand, you may enforce lower limits and outperform them - it's up to you and your team.